-There is a need to increase the scientific and technological literacy of young children.
-NSRC emphasizes the development of programs to improve the teaching of science in the nation's elementary schools.
-The NSRC has several projects under way in this area.
+Because there is a special need to increase the scientific and technological literacy of young children, the NSRC has undertaken several projects to improve the teaching of science in the nation's elementary schools.
 The NSRC has developed an Elementary Science Resource Collection and Computer Information Database for use by school systems and science museums that are initiating projects to improve the teaching of science in elementary school.
-The NSRC elementary science information database includes brief annotations, as well as bibliographic information, about the materials in the NSRC elementary science resource collection.
-A computer telecommunications network is making the database available to school systems across the nation.
+This database includes brief annotations, as well as bibliographic information, about the materials in the NSRC elementary science resource collection.
+The database is available to school systems across the nation through a computer telecommunications network.

-NSRC will produce, in 1988, the elementary science resource database as a printed resource guide, entitled Science for Children: Resources for Teachers.
-In addition to information about the materials in the NSRC resource collection, this guide will include a directory of science museums and other organizations that provide "hands-on" science kits and assistance to elementary school teachers.
-NSRC will distribute copies of this guide to the nation's 16,000 superintendents of schools and to the members of the National Science Supervisors Association.
-The National Academy Press will publish Science for Children, thus making the guide available to teachers, principals, parents, and the general public.
+In October, 1988, the NSRC published an elementary science resource guide entitled Science for Children: Resources for Teachers.
+In addition to information about the materials in the NSRC resource collection, this guide includes a directory of science museums and other organizations that provide "hands-on" science kits and assistance to elementary school teachers.
+NSRC has distributed copies of this guide to the nation's 16,000 superintendents of schools and to the members of the National Science Supervisors Association.
+Teachers, principals, parents, and the general public can obtain copies of Science for Children from the National Academy Press.

 Science and Technology for Children (STC) is a four year NSRC elementary science curriculum development project supported by a grant from the John D. and Catherine T. MacArthur Foundation.
 The STC project will develop curriculum units for grades 1 through 6 in the areas of physical science, life science, earth science, and technology.

-The STC program will assist teachers to use simple, inexpensive materials that are easily maintainable in an elementary school setting.
+The STC program will assist teachers to use simple inexpensive materials in an elementary school setting.
 The units will link science to the broader curriculum through an emphasis on reading, writing, art, and mathematics.
-Classrooms across the country will field-test the STC units to refine and validate them.
+Teachers across the country will field-test the STC units to refine and validate them.

-NSRC is also developing an Elementary Science Network of teachers, scientists, science educators and school administrators who work to improve the teaching of elementary school science.
-The NSRC will sponsor leadership development institutes.
-This will prepare selected teachers, science supervisors, and principals to organize elementary science program improvement efforts in their school districts.
+NSRC is developing an Elementary Science Network of teachers, scientists, science educators, and school administrators who are working to improve the teaching of elementary school science.
+The NSRC is also sponsoring leadership development institutes to prepare selected teachers, science supervisors, and principals to organize hands-on elementary science programs in their school districts.
 The Center will also provide technical assistance to help school systems design effective inservice education programs, establish science materials support systems, and develop community support for their elementary science programs.